-Black Screens: Beckett and Television Technologies
+Black screens: Beckett and television technologies

-Jonathan Bignell, University of Reading
+Jonathan Bignell

 This chapter analyses how the aesthetics of black in Beckett's dramas for television illuminate recent theorisations of the significance of texture in television and film, and how Beckett's television dramas reflect on histories of television production and reception technologies.
 These changing television technologies affect how viewers can make sense of the visual textures and spatiality of the dramas, since visual style needs to be understood in relation to the materialities of production.
-The chapter centres on a comparison between the spatial and textural relationships of Walter Asmus's 1986 television version of Beckett's play What Where (1984), transmitted in Germany as Was Wo, and his 2013 reworking of the same drama for the screen.
+This chapter centres on Walter Asmus's 1986 television version of Beckett's play What Where (1984), transmitted in Germany as Was Wo, and his 2013 reworking of the same drama for the screen, making a comparison between the two dramas in terms of their spatial and textural aesthetics.
 Moving outwards from how black works in the two What Where programmes, the chapter explores the significance of light and dark screen space and texture across the much longer history of Beckett's screen work, produced at different times from the mid-1960s to the 2010s.
-The chapter argues that Beckett's plays can be regarded as explorations of and commentaries on television aesthetics, and especially that they use the apparent nullity of black to draw attention to the representational capabilities of the television medium.
+The chapter argues that Beckett's plays can be regarded as explorations of, and commentaries on, television aesthetics, and especially that they use the apparent nullity of black to draw attention to the representational capabilities of the television medium.

 What Where was written for the theatre, and first performed in New York in June 1983.
 The play's structure is based on a series of interrogations by the figures Bem, Bim and Bom, led by Bam, whose voice, V, is presented via a megaphone separate from the actor playing him on the stage.
-Each of the figures is identically costumed in grey, with long grey hair, and one after another they appear in an empty, dimly-lit playing area surrounded by darkness as Bam questions each of them.
+Each figure is identically costumed in grey, with long grey hair, and one after another they appear in an empty, dimly lit playing area surrounded by darkness as Bam questions each of them.
 He asks whether information about 'what' and 'where' has been extracted from their victim, and the play alludes to interrogation and torture but without offering the means to place the action historically or geographically.
-The German theatre director Asmus, who frequently worked with Beckett and knew him well, helped Beckett to made a television version of the play in 1986 at the studios of the German regional broadcaster Süddeutscher Rundfunk (SDR).
+The German theatre director Asmus, who frequently worked with Beckett and knew him well, helped Beckett to make a television version of the play in 1986 at the studios of the German regional broadcaster Süddeutscher Rundfunk (SDR).
 Much later, in 2013, Asmus shot the play again after Beckett's death in a version produced by Australian academic and Beckett specialist Anthony Uhlmann.
 Uhlmann's version was hosted by the Writing and Society Research Centre at the University of Western Sydney.
 It was not commissioned or shown on broadcast television or at the cinema, but made available on the video streaming portal Vimeo.
-At first, access was limited to invited viewers only, but now the film and documentary are publicly available on YouTube (Uhlmann 2016) and is most likely to be watched on the monitor screens of home computers or on a modern flat-screen domestic television connected to the World Wide Web.
+At first, access was limited to invited viewers only, but now the film and documentary are publicly available on YouTube (Uhlmann, 2016) and are most likely to be watched on the monitor screens of home computers or on a modern flat-screen domestic television connected to the World Wide Web.